Volunteering to visit with your dog

-Once that is complete, a Co-ordinator will work with you and your dog to match you to a suitable facility.
-A second assessment will be held at the aged care facility to ensure that your dog is comfortable in the aged care environment with its variety of floor surfaces and equipment and the needs and behaviours of aged care residents.
+Once that is complete, a Co-ordinator will work with you and your dog to match you to a suitable recipient or group of recipients in residential aged care.
+A second assessment will be held at the aged care home to ensure that your dog is comfortable in the aged care environment with its variety of floor surfaces and equipment and the needs and behaviours of aged care residents.

-Once you have passed the second assessment, our Co-ordinator will liaise with you and the aged care facility to arrange for the timing of visits that suits you both.
+Once you have passed the second assessment, our Co-ordinator will liaise with you and the aged care home to arrange for the timing of visits that suits you both.

-Prior to your first visit, you will be provided an identification badge.
-Subject to availability you will also receive polo tops and vest with the Caring Canine Companions logo, which we will encourage you to wear, and a jacket and bandana for your dog.
+Prior to your first visit, you will be provided with an identification badge.
+Subject to availability you will also receive polo tops and a vest which we encourage you to wear, and a bandana for your dog.